parkverdict

 Capulin Volcano National Monument

 White dunes in foreground with sun setting behind mountain.
-63WORTH IT NPS Photo
+63GOOD RANGE NPS Photo

 National Park · NM